 While studies show that it really doesn’t matter what time of day you exercise from a health perspective, most trainers will encourage their clients to exercise first thing in the morning for the simple reason that they’re so tired that they can’t talk themselves out of it or come up with an excuse.

 When we wait all day to exercise, we have plenty of time to come up with excuses not to do it, or actual things can come up, like a childcare issue or an invitation to do something that sounds more appealing.
-So if you’re having trouble knocking certain items off your to-do list, try doing them first thing in the morning.
+So if you’re having trouble knocking certain items off your to-do list due to time management issues, try doing them first thing in the morning.

 3. Ask a friend, family member, or colleague to hold you accountable